-- Pressure for sexual favors or to go out on a date - Deliberate touching, leaning over, or cornering another person - Sexual looks or gestures or whistling at someone - Sending letters, telephone calls, e-mails, texts, or other materials of a sexual nature - Sexual teasing, jokes, remarks, or questions - Referring to another as a "girl," "hunk," "doll," "babe," "honey," "tootsie", etc. - Actual or attempted rape or sexual assault
+- Pressure for sexual favors or to go out on a date - Deliberate touching, leaning over, or cornering another person - Sexual looks or gestures or whistling at someone - Sending letters, telephone calls, e-mails, texts, or other materials of a sexual nature - Sexual teasing, jokes, remarks, or questions - Referring to another as a "girl," "hunk," "doll," "babe," "honey," "tootsie", etc. - Actual or attempted rape or sexual assault - Turning work discussion to sexual topics

-- Turning work discussions to sexual topics - Asking about sexual fantasies, preferences, or history - Sexual comments, sexual innuendos, or sexual stories - Sexual comments about a person's clothing, body, or looks - Kissing sounds, howling and smacking lips - Telling lies or spreading rumors about a person's sex life - Massaging neck, shoulders, etc. - Touching another employee such as their clothing, hair, or body
+- Asking about sexual fantasies, preferences, or history - Sexual comments, sexual innuendos, or sexual stories - Touching another employee such as their clothing, hair, or body - Sexual comments about a person's clothing, body, or looks - Kissing sounds, howling and smacking lips - Telling lies or spreading rumors about a person's sex life - Massaging neck, shoulders, etc.